 - PhD and MSc students should select the ‘Paper’ format type if they wish their abstract to be considered for full paper presentation.
 All student abstracts submitted for full paper presentation will automatically be considered for ‘Student Pitch’ presentation if they are not accepted for paper presentation.

 - Students should select ‘Student Pitch’ format type if they wish their abstracts to be considered for ‘Student Pitch’ presentation only.

 - All students should confirm their student status by ticking the relevant box in the Additional Questions section.

 - When submitting your abstract please select the topic(s) that best fit your abstract.
 Session topics are listed on the submission form but refer to Conference Themes if you need more information.
 Abstracts are expected to show a clear link to the overall conference theme and chosen topic (s).

 - You will be asked if you would be willing to write a conference blog on your research topic if your abstract is accepted.
 These blogs are published on the BIEE website and social media in the run up to the conference and help generate interest in the topic as well as the conference.
 You can see an example here.

-- Please ensure you check your abstract before submission.
-We will publish the abstract exactly as submitted so please proof read it carefully.
+- Please ensure you check your proposal before submission.
+We will publish it exactly as submitted so please proof read it carefully.

 - Once your abstract has been submitted you will receive a confirmation email from ExOrdo.
-If you do not receive this email, it means your abstract submission has not been completed.
+If you do not receive this email, it means you have not completed the submission process.

-- If you are submitting more than one abstract, you can log back in to your Ex Ordo account (using the same email address and password) to submit a second one.
+- If you are submitting more than one proposal, you can log back in to your Ex Ordo account (using the same email address and password) to submit a second one.